iustin/pyxattr/README.rst

 XFS filesystems; ext2/ext3 should work also.
 If any other platform implements the same behavior, pyxattr could be used.

-You need to have the attr library (including development headers; most distributions should have this, under various names) and setuptools installed in order to build and install the module.
+You need to have the setuptools tool installed in order to build and install the module.

 License
 -------